benighted/mongres/README.md

 ### TODO:
 * Add postgres target and mongo source options.
-* Add configurable filters to limit results of source queries.
 * Automate the creation of database triggers and delta tables.
 * Add process to monitor the databases in real-time (using pg_notify, etc).